 The most popular total weight is one-carat total weight diamond stud earrings, which have a half-carat diamond set in each earring.
 How big is that?
 To put it in perspective, a one-half carat diamond is 5mm in diameter and a one-carat diamond is about 6.4 mm in diameter.
-If you are choosing lab-grown diamonds, you can probably afford to super size your studs to two carat diamond stud earrings with one carat per ear, which is noticeably bigger and brighter.
+For significant savings, consider 0.90 carat total weight lab grown stud earrings that look almost the same as one carat studs but cost quite a bit less.
+And thanks to lab-grown diamonds, you can also super size your studs to two carat diamond stud earrings with one carat per ear, which is noticeably bigger and brighter for less than $3000.

 Recently, we’ve seen an increase in the popularity of smaller diamond studs that layer beautifully with other earrings and earcuffs.
 These are often one-half carat total weight studs.